-Lighting can be a 'hit and miss' kind of thing when applied to volume rendering.
-In most instances, it can really improve the understanding of surface curvature, but in some cases it can completely distract from a feature of interest.
+Lighting can be 'hit and miss' when applied to volume rendering.
+In most instances, it can really improve the understanding of surface curvature, but in some cases it can distract from a feature of interest.
 Generally this occurs when there is little depth in a rendering, or a boundary within the volume is rough or noisy, causing inconsistent lighting.